The History of Art and Visual Culture Major 2012-13

-Students of visual culture at UC Santa Cruz (UCSC) investigate complex questions concerning the social, political, economic, religious, and psychological impact of images from the perspective of their producers, users, and viewers.
-Images play a central role in the formation of values and beliefs, including the perception of gender, sexuality, ethnicity, race, and class.
+HAVC students at UCSC investigate complex questions concerning the social, political, economic, religious, and psychological impact of images from the perspective of their producers, users, and viewers.
+Visual objects play a central role in the formation of values and beliefs, including the perception of gender, sexuality, ethnicity, race, and class.
 Through attentive historical study and close analysis, students are taught to recognize and assess these systems of value, and are introduced to theoretical and methodological frameworks for future research.
-Students also have the opportunity to take independent study courses and write senior theses.

 Study and Research Opportunities